jpodwys/prefetch/README.md

 Start downloading the next page before the user even clicks!

+# Why Does this Exist?

+There is [between 250ms and 400ms](http://instantclick.io/click-test) from the time a user starts hovering over a link they fully intend to click and actually clicking it.
+That's unnecessary latency!
+Prefetch makes pages load up to 400ms faster by requesting them as soon as the user begins hovering over a link.
+Awesome, right?

 # Features

 * Prefetch links based on hover, mousedown, or touchstart